elamuhombe/gomycode-node-checkpoint/README.md

 - Node.js Server: This program creates a simple Node.js server that responds with `<h1>Hello Node!!!!</h1>` when accessed at http://localhost:3000.
 The program is stored in 'server.js' file.
 - File System: This program demonstrates file system operations by creating a file named "welcome.txt" with the content "Hello Node" and then reading and logging the content to the console.
 The program is saved in 'fileOperation.js'.
 - Password Generator Program: This program uses the `generate-password` package to generate a random password and logs it to the console.
 The program is saved in 'password-generator' file.
 - Email Sender Program: This program uses the `nodemailer` package to send a test email to yourself using Gmail.
-The program is stored in 'email-sender file.
+The program is stored in 'email-sender file'.
+The user email and password are stored in an .env file as they are sensitive.

 ## Project Structure
 ![project-structure](https://github.com/elamuhombe/gomycode-node-checkpoint/assets/10416177/ed5beeaf-7b17-45e5-b933-667f25463078)